Dasavanth-Alapati/React-Feed/README.md

 # Feed app using React
-just basic app for practicing react, backend is implemented using django
+just a basic app for practicing react, backend is implemented using django